 Puzzled by the missing option on my menu, I did what the page suggested at the bottom: Discuss This Page.
 I logged in as a registered Adobe user and wrote a comment which said something like:

 “I am using Photoshop 13.0.1 and cannot locate the Insert Conditional menu item.
 Could you please tell me how to proceed?”
 Strange as it may sound, I am paraphrasing myself since my question is no longer there.
 But wait, there’s more …

 I kept searching and reading and asking questions on other forums where someone replied by saying “You have a perpetual license version of photoshop cs6 13.01.
 The conditional actions were added to the subscription version of photoshop cs6 13.1 (creative cloud)” [sic] Essentially, Adobe was referring to the new product as Photoshop CS6 and Photoshop CC where the CS6 also referred to the older version, thus creating unnecessary confusion.

-I repeat my admonition to Adobe, shame on you to censor user comment which you openly invited.
+I repeat my admonition to Adobe, shame on you to censor the user comment that you openly invited.
 And accept the fact that using Photoshop CS6 to refer to two different products is decidedly confusing.